Emacs Quick Reference

 (comint-prompt-read-only t "Make the prompt read only."))

-Note that the values customized using :custom are not saved in the standard Emacs custom-file (see Saving Customizations in GNU Emacs Manual).
+Note that the values customized using :custom are not saved in the standard Emacs custom-file.
 You should therefore set each user option using either the :custom keyword or M-x customize-option command; the latter will save customized values in the Emacs custom-file.
 Do not use both for the same variable, as this risks having conflicting values in your use-package declaration and your custom-file, which can lead to problems that are both tricky and tedious to debug.

 Cmd